March 13, 2023

 Control the Air

-Run air conditioning with a HEPA (high efficiency particulate air) filter and keep humidity below 55 percent to reduce dust and dust mites.3 Dust mites do not drink water, but instead absorb moisture from the air.
-In areas with low humidity, dust mites cannot survive, so lowering the humidity in your home can keep dust mites from continuing to be an irritant.4
+Run air conditioning with a HEPA (high efficiency particulate air) filter.6 You may also be wondering do humidifiers help with allergies or does a dehumidifier work better?
+Dust mites do not drink water, but instead absorb moisture from the air.
+In areas with low humidity, dust mites cannot survive, so lowering the humidity in your home can keep them from continuing to be an irritant.7 Maintain the temperature between 68F and 72F and keep humidity no higher than 50 percent.8 It’s important to find an ideal humidity level that eases your symptoms but isn’t so high that it encourages dust mites and mold to flourish.

 Take a shower, wash your hair, and change your clothes after being outside to limit your continued exposure to outdoor allergens that might still be in your hair or clinging to your clothes.